caikit/caikit/docs/adrs/001-module.md

 6. `_extract_pred_set(dataset, pre_process_function)`: Instance method to get predicted results from the dataset's input, after running them against the loaded module.

 One can call a module's `.evaluate_quality(dataset_path, preprocess_func)` specifying the test dataset path, and internally the module type's base class methods will be triggered to obtain the gold labels and predicted labels, and perform evaluation to return quality metrics.

+#### `run_batch()`

+This is an interface method that allows module classes to implement algorithm-specific batching.
+By default, all modules inherit the base implementation of running a batch of requests through `run` sequentially, but for algorithms where a concrete batching implementation can provide throughput benefits, module classes may override this base implementation.

 ## Status